marmelab/ng-admin/README.md

 ### `wysiwyg` Field Settings

+* `stripTags(boolean)`
+Enable removal of all HTML tags - only the text is kept.
+Useful for displaying rich text in a table, or before truncation.
+False by default.

 * `sanitize(boolean)`
-Enable or disable HTML sanitization of WYSIWYG Editor value.
+Enable HTML sanitization of WYSIWYG Editor value (removal of script tags, etc).
+True by default.

 ## Reusable Directives